mickolaine/mosstack/README.txt

 =========

 The program does nothing automatically.
-It's designed by the process calibrate -> demosaic -> align -> stack and user has to call each of these individually.
-User can also skip any of these steps, if for example no demosaicing is required or images are already aligned.
+It's designed by the process calibrate -> debayer -> align -> stack and user has to call each of these individually.
+User can also skip any of these steps, if for example no debayering is required or images are already aligned.

 UI is a command line one.
 User calls AstroStack with proper arguments and the program does that step.
 Most commands work with pattern